CRClothier/Code-Review-Project/README.md

 - HTML
 - CSS

-## Live Demo

-The live demo is not active.

 ## Getting Started

 To get a local copy up and running follow these simple example steps: